 The Lown Institute will be hosting their annual conference this December, where all invitees will focus on the issues surrounding the overuse of medical services and address ways of reaching the right amount of care.
 The organizers hope to discuss how to better foster conversations between clinicians, patients, and civil society; what people envision for health care 25 years from now; the reasoning behind overuse; and the global epidemic of overuse.
 Attendees can expect to participate actively in many conversations surrounding issues and solutions to overuse in the healthcare industry.

 In response to the success of the 2013 Preventing Overdiagnosis Conference, another conference will be held in 2014 to address the issues surrounding overdiagnosis.
 Themes for the conference include prevalence of overdiagnosis, methods for researching the problem, policy interventions, and more.
-There will be many fantastic speakers and presenters at this conference, including one of the Foundation's founders, Jack Wennberg.
+There will be many fantastic speakers and presenters at this conference, including one of the Foundation's founders and board members, Jack Wennberg.
 Other speakers include Linn Getz, Alex Barratt, Margaret McCartney, Sir John Burn, Iona Heath, Barry Kramer and Fiona Godlee.
 The conference partners include The Dartmouth Institute, Bond University, BMJ, Consumer Reports and the Centre for Evidence-Based Medicine.
 Currently, early bird registration is open.
 They are accepting abstracts for the event until March 27th.

 More information on the conference to come.